dagargo/overwitch/docs/installation.md

 ## Installation

 As with other autotools project, you need to run the commands below.
-There are a few options available.
+There is a compilation option available.

 * If you just want to compile the command line applications, pass `CLI_ONLY=yes` to `./configure`.
-* If you do not want to use the JSON devices files, pass `JSON_DEVS_FILE=no` to `./configure`.
-This is useful to eliminate GLIB dependencies when building the library.
-In this case, the devices configuration used are the ones in the source code.

 ```
 autoreconf --install